WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

 - The combination of `min-width` and `flex:1` is powerful.
 Use it to create "grid-like" layouts especially if you cannot use CSS grid for some reason (of course, the best solution would be to use CSS grid).

+## Flexbox round 2

+- Controls distribution of elements on the single primary axis.
+The axis changes depending on the `flex-direction` property value.

+- When you apply the `display: flex` on an element, **you do not change that element layout mode, you change its children layout mode**.

+  - This is crucial to understand.
+You can have an element with `display: flex` that behaves like a block element.

+  - The **`flex` layout mode is NOT recursive**.
+If you set it on the parent, only the immediate children will be affected.

+### Directions and Alignment

+- To control which axis is the primary one, use the `flex-direction` property.

+  - It really is helpful to get this mental model right.
+Instead of trying out random properties, knowing which axis is the primary one and using the correct declaration makes a difference.
+It also feels quite good :)

+- The word **_justify_ is for primary axis, the word _align_ is for the secondary axis**.

+#### Alignment Tricks

+- In some cases, **instead of centering on the secondary axis, you might want to use the `baseline` alignment instead**.

+  - Combine the `baseline` on the children with the `center` on the parent and you have a great looking layout!

+- To align specific single child, use the `align-self` property on the child.

+### Growing and Shrinking

+- The **`width` and `height` are more like SUGGESTIONS rather than hard rules**.

+  - The elements can shrink below their `width` and `height`.

+- The `flex-basis` is **like `height` or `width` depending on which axis is the primary one**.

+  - If you have `flex-basis` set, the `flex-basis` will always win with either `width` or `height` depending on which axis is the primary one.

+    - The `flex-basis` **cannot scale the element below it's minimum content size**.
+If you set it to 0, the contents of the element will NOT overflow.
+This is not the case with width, where the contents of the element WOULD overflow.

+  - The **`flex-grow` will override the `flex-basis` property**.

+- The `flex-shrink` is for setting the **speed with which a given element shrinks relative to other elements**.

+finished after first exericse

 ## Responsive and Behavioral CSS

 ### Working with Mobile Devices